She's Not There: Recording and single release

 "She's Not There" was the second of four songs recorded by the Zombies at a 22 June 1964 recording session at Decca's West Hampstead Studio 2.
 The backing tracks needed seven takes.
 One of the song's most distinctive features is Argent's electric piano sound; the instrument used was a Hohner Pianet.
 The backing vocals are in a folk-influenced close-harmony style.
-To make the single sound stronger for single release, Ken Jones organised Hugh Grundy to record a strident drum line overdub which only appears on the original mono single mix.
+To make the song sound stronger for single release, Ken Jones organised Hugh Grundy to record a strident drum line overdub which only appears on the original mono single mix.

 The B-side was the Chris White-penned "You Make Me Feel Good", which band biographer Claes Johansen characterized as "pure Beat Boom.
 With its mid-tempo performance and accentuation on the first beat and second off-beat of each bar it is also a blueprint for how a typical Zombies song would sound during most of their Decca period."
 Initially, the band considered releasing this song as their debut single, but ultimately opted for "She's Not There".
 Argent has since praised the track, contending that it "should have been the follow-up [single]."

 This minor key, jazz-tinged single was first aired in the United States during the first week in August 1964, on New York City rock radio station WINS by Stan Z. Burns, who debuted it on his daily noontime "Hot Spot" segment, during which new songs were played.
 The tune began to catch on in early autumn and eventually reached No. 2 on the Billboard Hot 100 in December 1964.

 Ultimate Classic Rock critic Michael Gallucci rated it as the Zombies' greatest song, stating that it "still sounds like a revolutionary record.".
 Gallucci further stated that Argent "fills the track with jazz-inspired electric piano that set the Zombies apart from their blues-and R&B-borrowing contemporaries.